Karima Christmas-Kelly: WNBA

-Christmas-Kelly was selected the second round of the 2011 WNBA Draft (23rd overall) by the Washington Mystics.
+Christmas-Kelly was selected the second round of the 2011 WNBA draft (23rd overall) by the Washington Mystics.

 On February 5, 2015, Christmas signed with the Tulsa Shock, which she previously played from 2011 to 2012.

 On February 1, 2019, Christmas-Kelly signed with the Minnesota Lynx.
 On July 30, 2020, Christmas-Kelly was waived by the Lynx after suffering a season-ending achilles injury.

+Personal life

+Christmas-Kelly is married to Austin Kelly, who is also an Indiana Fever assistant coach.
+They have a son.